 Romans 2

-Those who judge others will be judged by God according to their own actions, and will not escape God's judgment by condemning others for the same things they do themselves.
+Those who judge others will be judged by God according to their own actions, and will not escape God's judgment by condemning others for the same things they do.
 God's judgment is based on truth and will render to each person according to their works, with eternal life for those who seek glory and honor through good works, and wrath for those who are contentious and trust in iniquity.
 God shows no favoritism, and those who sin without the law will perish without the law, while those who sin under the law will be judged by the law.
-True righteousness comes not from outward appearances or knowledge of the law, but from inward obedience to God's will.
+True righteousness comes not from outward appearances or knowledge of the law, but from inward obedience and a circumcised heart.